Find a Pro Get Free Quotes

 Walk-In Shower vs. Bathtub: A Complete Comparison

 Choosing between a walk-in shower and a bathtub is one of the biggest decisions in a bathroom remodel.
-Both have clear advantages depending on your household, budget, and lifestyle.
+Both have clear advantages depending on your household, budget, and lifestyle — and getting this decision wrong can affect both your daily routine and your home’s resale value.

 Cost Comparison